Efficient Traffic State Prediction With Dynamic Joint Spatio-Temporal Relation Inference: Introduction

-\item We design a polynomial function-based inference component STEI, which uses spatial and temporal position and distance encoding to infer the dynamic adjacency matrix of the joint spatial-temporal graph.
-Compared to the inference component STPRI \cite{zhao2022spatial}, the number of parameters is reduced from $12d$ to $6d$, and the computational complexity is reduced from $O(d^2)$ to $O(d)$, significantly improving the computational efficiency of the synchronous joint spatial-temporal correlations module.
+\item We design a lightweight spatio-temporal encoding and relation inference component, named STEI, to infer dynamic edge weights within the local causal spatio-temporal graph from spatio-temporal position and distance encodings.
+Compared with the inference function in STPRI~\cite{zhao2022spatial}, STEI reduces the number of additional parameters from $12d$ to $6d$ and the computational complexity from $O(d^2)$ to $O(d)$.

-\item We propose a multi-view collaborative predicting module (MVC), which integrates original, local synchronous joint spatial-temporal, and long-range temporal features to provide more comprehensive prediction capabilities.
+\item We introduce two training-stage auxiliary constraints for speed prediction under sharp speed changes.
+The traffic propagation consistency (TPC) constraint encourages target-node representations to be consistent with locally propagated neighborhood states, while the traffic variation fidelity (TVF) constraint preserves the first-order variation direction and magnitude of predicted sequences, helping alleviate over-smoothed predictions in abrupt speed-change scenarios.

-\item We conduct extensive experiments on four traffic flow datasets and one speed dataset.
-The results show that STEI-PCN controls the parameter scale at a reasonable level (around 0.46M) and exhibits extremely fast training and inference speeds, demonstrating competitive computational efficiency.
-Moreover, STEI-PCN performs superiorly or slightly inferiorly to state-of-the-art (SOTA) models on most evaluation metrics across all prediction horizons in the datasets. \end{itemize}
+\item We conduct experiments on four traffic flow datasets and one traffic speed dataset.
+The results show that STEI-PCN achieves competitive prediction accuracy with moderate parameter size and low computational cost.
+Ablation experiments validate the contributions of STEI, local spatio-temporal graph convolution, TDCN, and multi-view prediction. \end{itemize} \textbf{Outline.} Section~\ref{sec:related_work} reviews related studies on traffic prediction.
+Section~\ref{sec:preliminaries} introduces the basic definitions and formulates the prediction problem.
+Section~\ref{sec:method} presents the proposed STEI-PCN, including dynamic joint spatio-temporal relation inference, training objectives, and model properties.
+Section~\ref{sec:experiments} reports the experimental results and analyses.
+Section~\ref{sec:conclusion} concludes this paper and discusses future work.